-Every person we call and every conversation we have is unique and unpredictable which is one of the many reasons outbound sales can be challenging.
-There are things which can be done to better prepare for calls we make, but in the end we never know how the call is going to go.
+Every person we call and every conversation we have is unique and unpredictable, which is one of the many reasons outbound sales can be challenging.
+There are things that can be done to better prepare for calls we make, but in the end, we never know how the call is going to go.
 With that said, one way to keep growing and improving results is by embracing a concept of reflection after each call made.

 1. Reflect on the Objection

 Reflecting back during outbound sales in order to identify the objections the prospect had can be greatly helpful.
 If there is one objection that brought the call to end, that is a great place to use time and energy.
 Once the objections are identified, reconcile those with your list of expected objections.
 If you had any objections that weren’t on your list and you feel it’s possible they may come up again, this would be an opportune time to add them so you can begin to be more prepared for future calls.

 Next, we should reflect on how we responded to the objections.
 Could we have given better responses to keep the call going?
 If the objections were on your list of expected objections, it’s good to review and see whether or not we delivered a response that was part of our plan as well as if we followed that plan.
 Also, we can reflect on how the prospect responded to our response to their objection to measure how good our response worked to keep the call going during outbound sales.

 We can strategize how best to handle objections for future calls once we evaluate both the objections we faced as well as the responses given.
 This step might involve adjusting and/or tweaking our plan if we already had responses scripted.
 In addition, this step might involve building responses for the new objections going forward in the event there are new objections we encounter.